 -

-On the Save window, add a title for your newsletter, select Newsletter or Template from the dropdown, and from the Select group page dropdown, select your name to save to a group page.
+On the Save dialog, add a title for your edition, select Edition or Template from the dropdown, and from the Select Newsletter dropdown, select the name of the newsletter to which the edition should be saved.
 Select Save.

-Templates are similar to newsletters, but they can't be published.
+Templates are similar to editions, but they can't be published.
 Authors and contributors can't be invited to templates.

 You can use a pre-made template like Creator or Basic or create your own custom template by saving your draft as a template.